 The term "emulation" comes from the verb "emulate," which means to imitate or reproduce.
 Therefore, computer emulation is when one system imitates or reproduces another system.
 This can be done using hardware, software, or a combination of the two.
 However, since hardware is expensive to reproduce, most emulation is done via software.
 Therefore, the purpose of emulation is to mimic the original system and reproduce the every event that happens in every network elements and applications.
 From this point, Emulation can be defined as the process of imitating a hardware/software program/platform on another program or platform.
 This makes it possible to run programs on systems not designed for them.
 Emulators, as the name implies, emulate the functions of one system on another.
-Thus, the second system behaves like the original system.
+Thus, the second system behaves like the original system, attempting to exactly reproduce the external behaviors of the first system.